ayushsahu1999/NN_from_scratch/README.md

 ![](images/neural_network.png)

+##### Here the input layer contains 3 units, 1st hidden layer contains 4 units, 2nd hidden layer contains 4 units and the output layer contains 1 unit.
+This is a 3 layer network because we don't count input layer as a layer.

 #### Forward Propagation
 Forward Propagation is nothing but series of matrix multiplications along the depth of the network, where the weights of current layer is taken dot product with the activation matrix of previous layers.